EmanHerawy/biconomy-drizzle-box/README.md

-# Drizzle Truffle Box
+# Drizzle Biconomy Box

-This box comes with everything you need to start using smart contracts from a react app with Drizzle.
-It includes `drizzle`, `drizzle-react` and `drizzle-react-components` to give you a complete overview of Drizzle's capabilities.
+This box comes with everything you need to start using smart contracts that enable biconomy meta transaction  feature.
+It includes example for using the SDK  `@biconomy/mexa` for both ( native meta transaction and normal contracts)  and using `https://api.biconomy.io` to give you a complete overview of biconomy's capabilities.

 ## Installation